History of the Jews in Lebanon

-The history of the Jews in Lebanon encompasses the presence of Jews in present-day Lebanon stretching back to biblical times.
-While Jews have been present in Lebanon since ancient times, their numbers had dwindled during the Muslim era.
-Through the medieval ages, Jewish people often faced persecution, but retained their religious and cultural identity.
+The history of the Jews in Lebanon refers to the presence of Jews in Lebanon since biblical times.
+The number of Jews living in Lebanon dwindled during the Muslim era.
+However, despite persecution, the community retained its religious and cultural identity.

 In the early 20th century, for a brief period under the French Mandate of Lebanon and 1926 Constitution of Lebanon, the Jewish community was constitutionally protected.
 However, after 1948, the security of Jews remained fragile, and the main synagogue in Beirut was bombed in the early 1950s.

 In the wake of the 1967 Arab–Israeli War, there was mass emigration of around 6,000 Lebanese Jews from Lebanon to Israel and Western countries.

-The Lebanese Civil War, which started in 1975, brought immense suffering for the remaining Lebanese Jewish community, and some 200 were killed in ensuing anti-Jewish pogroms, leading to a mass displacement of over 1,800 of the remaining Lebanese Jews.
-The final exodus of Lebanese Jews happened in August 1982, when Israeli forces invaded Lebanon and lay siege to Beirut.
-Over 100 Jewish families were displaced after Israeli forces bombarded the Jewish quarter, leaving it nearly abandoned, and shelled its synagogue which suffered extensive damage.
-By 2005, the Jewish quarter of Beirut, Wadi Abu Jamil only held 40 to 200 Jews.
+During the Lebanese Civil War, some 200 members of the community were killed in anti-Jewish pogroms, and over 1,800 displaced.
+In August 1982, when Israeli forces invaded Lebanon and lay siege to Beirut, over 100 Jewish families were displaced and the synagogue suffered extensive damage.
+By 2005, the number of Jews living in the Jewish quarter of Beirut, Wadi Abu Jamil, was said to be 40-200.

+The Jews were officially called Israelites or Mousawiyyin (followers of Moses).
+While there are no official estimates for the size of the remaining Jewish community today, it is estimated that there are only 70–100 Jews left, and most remain under the radar for fear of persecution.